Veteran Death Benefits

 • Eligibility

-The National Cemetery Scheduling Office has the primary responsibility for verifying eligibility for burial in VA national cemeteries.
+The National Cemetery Scheduling Office is responsible for verifying eligibility for burial in a VA national cemetery.
+Veterans, service members, spouses, and dependents may qualify if they meet VA requirements.

 • In some cases, the unmarried adult dependent child of a Veteran